ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 During lunch, Kourtney asked if Anuka and Baagii ever disagree about which way to go.
 Anuka said they frequently bicker about which way is best, and when the car ends up stuck in the mud there is always hell to pay for the person who was wrong.
 "Fighting is in every culture", I said, which Baagii found especially funny.
 The friendship was growing.

-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_21-39-54-024000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_21-39-54-024000_cam.webp" description="Rolling hills cloaked in evergreens cradle a few grazing horses." %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_22-05-26-727000_cam.webp" description="" %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_00-58-56-554000_evan.webp" description="" %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_02-23-01-723000_cam.webp" description="" %}
-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_02-45-19-769000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_02-45-19-769000_cam.webp" description="Hundreds of sheep and goat litter a hillside, free to roam and graze." %}
 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_03-32-05-362000_cam.webp" description="" %}

 Later in the day we found ourselves enjoying the scenery as we drove alongside a gorgeous mountain.
 We crossed a muddy river, and then ascended up a rolling mountain.
 We arrived at a fork in the proverbial road.
 The car stopped.
 There were two potential ridgeline crossings.
 To be honest, both looked exposed and steep.
 I looked at the left pass and imagined the Lexus barrel-rolling down side of the slope.
 After some hemming and hawing, Baagii opted for the rightmost mountain pass, which my imagination was thankful for.
-We let the engine cool and drank some koumice.
+We let the engine cool and drank some kumis.
 It was a hold your breath moment with slopes to our left and right.
 When we successfully mounted and traversed the ridgeline, everyone was relieved and smiling.

 After the mountain pass, we descended into a valley, where a small village lies.
 It's a common place to stop for food for passersby traveling to and from the remote north.
 Day or night, the restaurant will open for a bus full of travelers.
 An old man sat in a security booth manning a rudimentary car gate that used a defunct chainsaw as a counterweight.
 A few words were spoken and the conversation ends with the _za_ from both parties.
 He released the drawstring and the chainsaw pulled the gatekeeping log upwards, allowing our passage.

 We were in the middle of Autumn and the more north we drove, the more the grass and trees were showing a spectrum of Fall colors.
 "It will be even better when we return Anuka", said.

 We were slowed by a herd of about 40 horses who were blocking the road, their owners nowhere in sight.
 I can imagine no better life for captive animals that in Mongolia, where they live free and nearly wild.
-Seeing all horses inspired us to stop for a quick koumice break.
+Seeing all horses inspired us to stop for a quick kumis break.
 As we sipped, Anuka, as she often did, spoiled us with a little tidbit of information that Chinggis Khaan proclaimed that a proper Mongolian should drink more horse milk than water.

-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-34-37-443000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-34-37-443000_cam.webp" description="A curious foal explores, but not too far from their mother's side." %}
-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-35-05-975000_cam.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-35-05-975000_cam.webp" description="Horses are branded to establish ownership." %}

 At the top of a mountain was a collection of 13 _ovoos_.
 An ovoo is a shrine composed of branches, rocks, and multicolored silk fabrics, each color representing a natural element (sun, sky, water, etc.).
 They are typically found at the top of mountains and mark border crossings, and serve as checkpoints either in the beginning or the end of a journey.
 I couldn't make heads of tails as to whether this was the beginning or the end of our journey.